arcapos/luapgsql/luapgsql.md

 server, which in terms of select() means readable data on the file descriptor identified by socket.
 When the main loop detects input ready, it should call consumeInput to read the input.
-It can then call isBusy, followed by getResult if isBusy returns false (0).
+It can then call isBusy, followed by getResult if isBusy returns false.
 It can also call notifies to detect NOTIFY messages.

 A client that uses sendQuery/getResult can also attempt to cancel a command that is still being processed by the server.
 But regardless of